shreyanshk/boottorrent/docs/installation.rst

     $ cd <path to copied directory>
     $ sudo tazlito gen-distro

+Hint: You can also customize the built image to include more packages, drivers or files etc. Read more `here <https://boottorrent.readthedocs.io/en/latest/faq.html#i-have-exotic-hardware-and-boottorrent-doesn-t-include-it-s-software-what-can-i-do-to-make-it-work>_`.

 It will ask if you want to 'Repack packages from rootfs?', please press 'n' and then enter.
 This will download SliTaz packages from the internet and make a custom live distribution usable with BootTorrent.